vexx-sm/TF2-Team-Radar/README.md

 - Displays teammates on a radar in the top-left corner of the screen
 - Toggle radar on/off with `!radar` or `sm_radar` command
 - Teammate dots change color based on health:

   - Green: Above 50% health
   - Red: 50% health or below

-- Ping System: Players can mark locations on the radar for their teammates
+- Pinging system where players can mark locations on the radar for their teammates

   - Use `!mapping` or `sm_mapping` to ping the location you're looking at, ideally use `bind <key> "say /mapping"`.
   - Pings appear as yellow exclamation marks (!) on the radar
   - Pings last for 5 seconds and have a 3-second cooldown